rallyrabbit/qmk_ctrl_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 * Num Lock on the FN-` key
 * Caps Word with Left/Right Shift at same time.
 Times out in 3 Seconds.
 * Re-do of digital raindrops to be more like the Matrix.
+* At the request of my daughter, she wanted a way to change RGB mode, Hue, Sat, and Val without layer changing and clearing the RGB in use.
+So added this with Windows Key (Win Keybaord Mode) or Command key (Mac Keyboard Mode).
+Windows with F1/F2 is RGB Prev/Next, F3/F4 is RGB Brightness -/+, F5/F6 is RGB Hue -/+; F7/F8 is RGB Saturation -/+

 ## Things Incomplete